edgedb/edgedb/docs/reference/protocol/index.rst

 ``SCRAM-SHA-256``.
 If the auth method differs from the requested method, the client should abort the authentication attempt.

-Once the :ref:`ref_authentication` phase is complete, the final responses' body will contain an authorization token used to authenticate the HTTP connection.
+Once the :ref:`authentication <ref_authentication>` phase is complete, the final response's body will contain an authorization token used to authenticate the HTTP connection.
 The client then sends any following message to ``/db/{DATABASE}`` with the following headers:

 * ``X-EdgeDB-User``: The username specified in the :ref:`connection parameters <ref_reference_connection>`.